dhutapratama/docs/valet.md

 <a name="serving-sites"></a>
 ## Serving Sites

-Once Valet is installed, you're ready to start serving your Laravel applications.
+Once Valet is installed, you're ready to start serving your Lets applications.
 Valet provides two commands to help you serve your applications: `park` and `link`.

 <a name="the-park-command"></a>
 ### The `park` Command